jsannerstedt/presentations/src/tribe.md

 --

 ### Questions
 * Returning a new array in a modifier, will re-evaluate each-binding.
-How to avoid reinit of underlying control?
+How to avoid re-init of underlying control?
 * Readability?